Supply Chain Agreements: Consequential Damage Disclaimers, Indemnity, Force Majeure, Termination, Warranty Provisions

 - How can transaction counsel maximize the value of warranty provisions for buyers and sellers?

-- What are the different perspectives from the buy- and sell-side to approaching negotiations and key language to include in the force majeure provision?
+- What are the perspectives from the buy- and sell-side to approaching negotiations and critical language to include in the force majeure provision?

-- What are the special considerations in the current COVID-19 and economic climate to evaluate supply chain agreements?
+- What are the special considerations in the current economic climate to evaluate supply chain agreements?

 Foley & Lardner